besmirzanaj/cloudalbania-website/content/posts/set-up-foreman-and-manage-it-with.md

 title: 'Set up Foreman and manage it with Ansible'
 date: "2020-08-27"
 draft: false
-#url:
 tags:
   - centos
   - foreman
   - tools
   - git
   - ansible
 ---

 Managing Foreman recently and got bored to configure it each time I set it up from scratch.